AroSwift/personal-website/README.md

 ### Test Coverage

 The test suite covers:

 - **Component Rendering**: Verifies components render correctly
 - **User Interactions**: Tests button clicks and navigation
 - **Routing Logic**: Ensures proper page routing
 - **Loading States**: Tests loading screen functionality
 - **Content Validation**: Checks for expected text and elements

-### Writing Tests

-Tests follow React Testing Library best practices:
-- Test behavior, not implementation
-- Use semantic queries (getByText, getByRole)
-- Keep tests simple and focused
-- Mock external dependencies appropriately

-## Customization

-### Styling
-The project uses Tailwind CSS with a custom configuration.
-The base color scheme is set to "slate" and can be modified in `tailwind.config.js`.

-### Components
-UI components are built using shadcn/ui, which provides a collection of reusable, accessible components.
-New components can be added using the shadcn/ui CLI.

-### Pages
-Each page is located in the `src/pages/` directory.
-You can modify the content, styling, and functionality of each page to match your personal brand.

 ## Pages